I have received various inquiries regarding my

 B-XLII

 Another mic from Germany, the 414 is the Swiss Army knife of the recording studio.
-I remember one of the early recording sessions I

 did as a studio musician in the late 1970s; the recording engineer set up a 414 in front